alnig441/API-JSONWebToken-Auth-Node-Mongo/README.md

+Hello Delta, and welcome to your final peer project!

+This project requires you to be able to follow online tutorials, fork repositories, and to be able to use someone else's code as a starting point.
+Build the following application, and use this tutorial as a starting point: https://github.com/NukaPunk/API-JSONWebToken-Auth-Node-Mongo

+You should fork the repository as a starting point into a personal repository.
+Give it whatever name you want.
+Make sure you know what's happening underneath if you do so.
+There are parts of the code you will need in order to keep JWT working!

+Use jQuery and Bootstrap to create an application that allows users to register, log in/out, create information using a form, and view their own information.
+This information should be stored in their user in the MongoDB.

+Hint: You'll need to add a new property to the user schema that is an array of objects.

+This should be a Single Page Application.
+You may use jQuery along with HTML objects, HTML templates, Handlebars, or any other method to do this.
+Pick one and stick to it.
+Just no page refreshing!

+The information that should be stored is a list of "Networking Events".
+Each networking event should have a title, description, location, date and time.

+There should also be a "remember me" option when logging in, that stores the JWT in LocalStorage.
+When the user signs out, make sure you delete this.

+(Remember, in a production environment this application should be on HTTPS to avoid giving away your tokens and password.
+Never transmit this type of data over HTTP!)

 # API-JSONWebToken-Auth-Node-Mongo
 A simple Node.js API.
 Users are created and stored in a local database using Mongo, and they are authenticated using JSON Web Tokens.